Apollo Ghost Review

 Battery Voltage Display

-The left side of the Ghost’s handlebars is dominated by a voltmeter.
+The left-hand side of the Ghost’s handlebars is dominated by a voltmeter.
 This little black box is responsible for cluing you in to your battery’s performance and will give you a good indication of how much power you’ve got left to play with.

 But doesn’t the QS-S4 do that?
 Well, yes it does, but the voltmeter is more accurate, giving you a better idea of your scooter’s output.
 It’s also useful to have if you’re riding a particularly hilly route.
-You’ll be able to see how much power your scooter takes to scale those more challenging slopes and the impact it has on your battery afterward.
+You’ll be able to see how much power your scooter takes to scale those more challenging slopes and the impact it has on your battery afterwards.

 If you’ve ever ridden an electric scooter for any length of time, you’ll know how much of a godsend cruise control can be.
 This is especially true if your scooter is equipped with a trigger throttle as the Ghost is.
 Although one of the most popular throttle options, it can get uncomfortable having your index finger stretched out in an awkward claw-like shape for long periods.